sohamphapale/RidePro/backend/redme.md

 - `vehicles.color` Color must be at least 3 characters long.
 - `vehicles.plate` Plate must be at least 3 characters long.
 - `vehicles.capacity` Capacity must be at least 1.
-- `vehicles.vehicleType` Type must be one of the following: bike, car, auto.
+- `vehicles.vehicleType` Type must be one of the following: moto, car, auto.

 ### Example request